zhenengxie/zhenengxie.github.io/pages/levy.md

 The [schedule](#schedule) lists the material that participants are suggested to read before each session.
 Members of the reading group are encouraged to participate in presenting the material or solutions to exercises.

+We are using Teams to conduct the session.
+Please email me or Terence if you've signed up and haven't been added to the team.

 # Prequisites

 A basic knowledge of measure and probability theory is needed.
 The material in Section 1.1 of the book serves as a good review of these topics.
 Familiarity with Brownian motion is helpful but not essential.